anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 ```

 The script imports:
-* [ethersjs](https://github.com/ethers-io/ethers.js) - to handle access to the JSON RPC and cryptographic functions like the user's wallet
+* [ethers.js](https://github.com/ethers-io/ethers.js) - to handle access to the JSON RPC and cryptographic functions like the user's wallet
 * AnySenderClient - a lightweight wrapper for the any.sender API.
-It also provides some utility functions for eg. forming digests ready for signing, or forming the event topics to watch for relay events
+It also provides some utility functions, for example to form digests ready for signing, or to create the event topics to watch for relay events
 * config - the command line args (parsed with [yargs](https://github.com/yargs/yargs)) and some defaults.

 #### 2. Configuration variables